CloudLabs-Samples/EduLabs/DataScience/windows/README.md

    ![](../images/jupyterlab-browser.png)

-4. Navigate to the /notebooks directory for example notebooks that are pre-packaged into the DSVM.
+4. Navigate to the /notebooks directory for example notebooks that are pre-packaged.
 There are a lot of samples loaded up for the various technologies.
-You can navigate through the lab and perform any exercise with the environment.
+You can navigate through the notebooks and perform any exercise with the environment.

  ## Summary